Are your physicians at the Health and Wellness Center in my HMO?

 Is dental covered?

-Members who are under the age of 19 at the time of their eligible dental service have access to various dental benefits.
+Members (to the end of the month in which the Insured Person turns 19) at the time of their eligible dental service have access to various dental benefits.
 See brochure for details.

 Are eye doctors covered?

-Members who are under the age of 20 at the time of their eligible vision service have access to various vision benefits.
+Members (to the end of the month in which the Insured Person turns 19) at the time of their eligible vision service have access to various vision benefits.
 See brochure for details.

 Otherwise, only treatments for sicknesses of the eye are covered.
 Routine vision care is not covered unless you are under the age of 19.
 A voluntary plan called VSP Vision Care Plan is available.
 To learn about the voluntary plan (including plan details, provider search, costs, deadlines, and an enrollment form), go to www.universityhealthplans.com; select your school name, and click on the "Voluntary VSP Vision Care" link.